mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Troubleshooting/Databases/index.md

 4. Quit every process you find after your search.
 5. Restart MAMP PRO.
 6. If MySQL still refuses to start check the log file for error messages.

+### My MySQL Server will not start and I am getting the following error in my mysql error log located in /Applications/MAMP/logs .

+1. Quit MAMP PRO.
+2. Go to your /Library/application support/appsolute/MAMP PRO/db/mysql56 directory.
+3. Rename both